simonmichael/hledger_site/src/faq.md

 ### Isn't importing from banks a pain ?

 Not once you have set up a manual or automated routine for it.
-The possibilities vary by bank and country, but here are two simple workflows that are almost always possible:
+The possibilities for automation vary by bank and country, but the following semi-manual workflow is almost always possible and quick:

-Manual CSV import:

-1. Manually download CSV from your bank's website.
+1. Manually download recent CSVs from your bank's website
-2. hledger import BANK.csv
+2. `hledger import ACCT1.csv ACCT2.csv ...`
-3. Review/clean up the new journal entries.
+3. review/clean up the new entries in your journal.

-Automated CSV import:

-1. Review/clean up the new journal entries.
-(CSV was downloaded and imported overnight by a cron job.)

-Ask us for help setting this up.
-See also [How could I import/migrate from...](#how-could-i-import-migrate-from).

 ### Isn't plain text ugly and hard to use ?